Skip to main content

 This article is for informational purposes only and does not constitute financial advice.
 Gold investments can fall as well as rise in value.
 Past performance is not indicative of future results.
 Analyst forecasts are speculative and have a poor historical track record of accuracy.
 Consider consulting a qualified financial advisor before making any investment decisions.

-At a Glance (25 February 2026)
+Gold Price Forecast 2026: At a Glance (17 April 2026)

 Spot gold (USD/oz)